William T. Wiley: Career

 In 2019, Hosfelt Gallery presented William T. Wiley: Sculpture, Eyes Wear Tug Odd, which emphasized Wiley's sculptures and constructions and their relationship to his work in other mediums.
 In a review for Square Cylinder, David M. Roth wrote, "In all, there are 40 pieces in the show, all of them worthy of sustained contemplation and discussion.
 I visited the exhibition twice, and each time I left the gallery feeling as if my head were about to explode, so dense is the imagery and text contained in these works.
 It borders on horror vacui.
 Given the madness engulfing us, that approach seems right.
 Wiley's art, always extraordinarily prescient, now feels more relevant than ever."

+Wiley's first post-humous exhibition was "Monumental" at the Hosfelt Gallery in October 2021.